 In order to fly our sites, pilots MUST be BHPA members, OR be members of the equivalent foreign national association.
 All persons undertaking flying activities on LMSC sites agree to abide by the requirements and recommendations of the BHPA, as well as those of the LMSC.

 Tandem/Dual Flying : Only current BHPA licensed pilots are allowed to fly any of our sites.
+In order to fly tandem at LMSC sites, tandem pilots must also be a full LMSC members.
 Please be prepared to show your license if challenged by a committee member.

 Note that this site guide is precisely that – a guide.
 We do not, and cannot, guarantee that the information is 100% accurate.
 It is updated, but it is the responsibility of the pilot to make sure that a) they consult the guide, and b) take into account conditions on the day when flying.